 The command prompt has been disabled by your administrator.
 Press any key to continue.

-If DisableCMD value is 2, this will allow batch files execution on the device and If its set to 1, that means you must have configured Disable the command prompt script processing (User) setting to Yes, which does not allow execution of batch files on the device.
+If DisableCMD value is 2, this allows batch files execution on the device.
+If it’s set to 1, that means you must have configured Disable the command prompt script processing (User) setting to Yes, which does not allow execution of batch files on the device.

 FAQs